ComputationalRegulatoryGenomicsICL/cageflow/README.md

 Either a FASTA file or a 2bit file must be specified.

+The forged package would be called `BSgenome.LatinName.custom.mySpecies`, where `LatinName` could be something like `Scerevisia` and `mySpecies` could be something like `sacCer2`.

 2. Improve the `input_reads.sh` script, according to Damir's comments within it.

 3. Make a "metromap" (schematic) of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).